ClearStepsCLEARSTEPS AI

 1. 1

-In series, same current I flows through all resistors; voltage divides
+In series combination, same current I flows through all resistors; the voltage divides across them

 2. 2